rtous/edcav/spark/README.md

 	No ha mucho tiempo que vivía un hidalgo de los de lanza en astillero, adarga antigua, rocín flaco y galgo corredor.

 Enter the Python shell again as we did before.

-Let’s now count the words with Spark:
+Let's first define a function that will help us displaying things:

 	>>> def show (x): print x

 	(type return again when you see "...")

+Let’s now enter the code of the "word count" application.
+First we split the input file into lines:

 	>>> linesRDD = sc.textFile("example1.txt")
-	>>> linesRDD.foreach(show)
-	>>> countsRDD = linesRDD.flatMap(lambda line: line.split(" ")) \
-             .map(lambda word: (word, 1)) \
-             .reduceByKey(lambda a, b: a + b)
-    >>> countsRDD.foreach(show)
-	>>> countsRDD.first()
-	>>> countsRDD.saveAsTextFile("results")

-Finally, check the contents of output files within the "results" directory.

-Now that you have run your first Spark code using the shell, it’s time learn about programming in it in more detail.
-In Spark we express our computation through operations on distributed collections that are automatically parallelized across the cluster.
-These collections are called Resilient Distributed Datasets, or RDDs.
+The obtained linesRDD is a Resilient Distributed Dataset (RDD).
 An RDD is a collection of elements that can be operated in parallel.
 The operations that you define over an RDD do not refer to a particular item, but to any partition of the RDD.
-In the example above, the variable called linesRDD is an RDD, created here from a text file on our local machine.

-Let's execute the previous example step by step.
-First we split the input file into lines:

-	>>> linesRDD = sc.textFile("example1.txt")
-	>>> linesRDD.foreach(show)

-The obtained linesRDD is a Resilient Distributed Dataset (RDD).
+In Spark we express our computation through operations on RDDs.
 Once created, RDDs offer two types of operations: transformations and actions.
 Transformations construct a new RDD from a previous one.
-Let's transform linesRDD by splitting each line into words (a new RDD).
+Let's transform linesRDD by splitting each line into words (a new RDD):

-	>>> words = linesRDD.flatMap(lambda line: line.split(" "))
+	>>> wordsRDD = linesRDD.flatMap(lambda line: line.split(" "))

-The flatMap transformation is not executed till an action requires it, such as the following:
+But, you see no results.
+All transformations in Spark are "lazy", are not executed till it's necessary (till an "action" is executed, such as displaying the results).
+When an action is requested the chain of transformations are submitted to the cluster as a "job".

+Let's open your browser and open the following address:

+	http://localhost:4040/

+What you see it's the Spark's web UI, that displays useful information about the application (scheduler stages and tasks, RDD sizes and memory usage, etc.).
+You see that there isn't any completed job yet.
+Let's exectue an action, for instance:

-	>>> words.foreach(show)
+	>>> wordsRDD.foreach(show)

+You see the list of words.
+If now you check the Spark's web UI again you will see that there's a completed job.
+From the chain of transformations Spark constructs an exectution plan (a DAG, a directed acyclic graph).
+The computation is splitted into stages which in turn are splitted into tasks.
+You an see the DAG of what we executed with the "DAG Visualization" option in the web UI.

-Let's map each word into a tuple (word, 1):
+Let's complete our "word count" application.
+We will transform each word in a tuple (word, 1):

-	>>> count = words.map(lambda word: (word, 1)) count.foreach(show)
+	>>> tuplesRDD = words.map(lambda word: (word, 1)) count.foreach(show)
-	>>> words.foreach(show)
+	>>> tuplesRDD.foreach(show)

 Finally, we apply an operation (sum) to all the tuples with the same key (word).
 This is the reduce operation:

-	>>> counts = count.reduceByKey(lambda a, b: a + b)
+	>>> countsRDD = tuplesRDD.reduceByKey(lambda a, b: a + b)
+	>>> countsRDD.foreach(show)

+You can save the results to disk:

-	>>> counts.foreach(show)
+	>>> countsRDD.saveAsTextFile("results")

+Check the contents of output files within the "results" directory.
+The results may be partitioned as they may come from multiple nodes.

+There's a more compact option to write this code:

+	>>> countsRDD = linesRDD.flatMap(lambda line: line.split(" ")) \
+             .map(lambda word: (word, 1)) \
+             .reduceByKey(lambda a, b: a + b)

 This may seem too complicated to count a bunch of words.
 The advantage is that each stage can be performed in parallel by many computers.

-Let's open your browser and open the following address:

-	http://localhost:4040/

-What you see it's the Spark's web UI, that displays useful information about the application (scheduler stages and tasks, RDD sizes and memory usage, etc.).

 ## 5. Simple clustering example (K-Means)